Karen J. Rooney, Ph.D.

 100% |

-systems are valuable tools to collect information about a
+tools to collect information about a student's behavior.

-student's behavior.
-The techniques are just a sample of observational
+The techniques are just a sample of observational techniques

-techniques that are simple and depict behavior over a period
+that are simple and depict behavior over a period of time

-of time so the behaviors can be viewed more objectively and
+so the behaviors can be viewed more objectively and accurately

 Behavioral Analysis

-to facilitate the process of behavioral analysis when observing
+the process of behavioral analysis when observing students

-students with attention disorders.
-The organizers help focus
+with attention disorders.
+The organizers help focus attention

-of concern is that Bill yelled out in class, the intervention
+behavior of concern is that Bill yelled out in class,

-will be geared toward Bill but if the analysis reveals that
+the intervention will be geared toward Bill but if the

-tell him how funny he was when he yelled and dare him to do
+funny he was when he yelled and dare him to do it again.

-it again.
-The intervention will need to take into account
+The intervention will need to take into account the peer

-the peer pressure that is causing the behavior to continue.
+pressure that is causing the behavior to continue.
+Examples

-Examples of some visual organizers are the Three, Four and
+of some visual organizers are the Three, Four and Five

 Three Square Approach

-a in the hall. on back when he detention. enters class.
+gets a in the hall. on back when he detention. enters

-of the behavior must be included to put the behavior in the
+must be included to put the behavior in the appropriate

-appropriate context.
-In this situation, Bill has received
+context.
+In this situation, Bill has received a negative

-a negative consequence and is probably going to be mad because
+consequence and is probably going to be mad because Jim

 is likely to affect future interactions with the teacher.

-any consequence at all and probably enjoyed getting away with
+receive any consequence at all and probably enjoyed getting

 Four Square Approach

-gets Give Jim a Bill in the on the back a detention. detention.
+Bill gets Give Jim a Bill in the on the back a detention.

-hall. when he enters class.
-Apologize to Bill for being unfair.
+detention. hall. when he enters class.
+Apologize to Bill

 Five Square Approach

-Jim Bill gets Give Jim a Apology Bill in the on the back detention.
+slaps Jim Bill gets Give Jim a Apology Bill in the on

-is analyzed in its context to arrive at causative factors
+in its context to arrive at causative factors that are

 the behavior continue.
 The fourth square generates solutions